david-gagne/WhatDoICharge/README.md

 _"How much do I need to charge in order to make my fee of $1000?_

-**Questions like Felipe's are why I created WhatDoICharge**.TK ☚ (Again, emphasis on the .TK bit), a simple calculator to help you figure out what to charge before payment processing fees.
+**Questions like Felipe's are why I created WhatToCharge**.TK ☚ (Again, emphasis on the .TK bit), a simple calculator to help you figure out what to charge before payment processing fees.

 Felipe would have to charge $1,030.18 in order to make $1000 using Stripe, by the way.